How to Get Into Nursing School: 3 Ways to Improve Your Chances

 Obtain Your Unofficial School Transcripts

-While it is not required that you have your unofficial school transcripts for your initial admissions call, obtaining them in advance can help expedite the process.
-Not only will you be able to speak toward your GPA and course history, but also answering your first call with transcripts in hand shows you are organized and driven.
+While it might not be required to have your unofficial school transcripts for your initial admissions conversation, obtaining them can be helpful for the process.
+Not only will you be able to discuss your GPA and course history, but having transcripts on hand demonstrates your preparedness.

 Listen Carefully and Take Good Notes

-While it is important to put your best foot forward during your initial discussion with an enrollment counselor, Mercer is committed to your success both in the classroom and beyond.
+While it is important to put your best foot forward during your initial discussion with an enrollment counselor, Mercer University is committed to your success both in the classroom and beyond.
 If there are academic areas that may be challenging or areas in your academic history you may wish to discuss, be sure to mention that to your enrollment counselor.
-This way your enrollment counselor can help map out your personalized pathway to success.
-Not to mention, it could save you a lot of time in the end.
-Remember that they are committed to helping you achieve your dream of becoming a registered nurse.

 3. Create and Follow Through on Your Academic Plan